dela3499/dela3499.github.io/perfekt.md

 *March 2016*

-Working at Perfekt ([YouTube](https://www.youtube.com/watch?v=IisWePK0dFM){:target="_blank"}) is one of my favorite songs from Geddy Lee's solo album [My Favorite Headache](https://www.youtube.com/watch?v=DylIPs2MI98&list=PLOmCR6c3Jdl82z_UFSN_w5dChgRtHANMv).
-This is an attempt to understand the  song's structure.
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/yvu0A5-oHWY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-What are the main sections of the song, and where are they?
-One way to answer this question would be to listen to the song and make a note whenever one section transitioned into another.
-This is a bit slow, since it requires one or two listens to get things right, and is a bit error prone.
-Instead, I'll visualize the entire song at once, and note when the changes occur.
+The video above shows the song structure of Working at Perfekt, my favorite song from Geddy Lee's solo album [My Favorite Headache](https://www.youtube.com/watch?v=DylIPs2MI98&list=PLOmCR6c3Jdl82z_UFSN_w5dChgRtHANMv).
+Interestingly, it was created entirely without listening to the song!
+In this post, I'll explore different ways to visualize music, one of which (shown in the video above) allows you to see a song's structure at a glance without even hearing it.

-Here's the song's waveform.
+For the first song visualization, here's the song's waveform.

 ![](/img/perfekt/waveform.png)